 <div> element when rendering the

-MapContainer component, the contents of UI layers components.
+MapContainer component and the contents of UI layers components.

 The properties passed to the components are used to create the relevant Leaflet instance when the component is rendered the first time and should be treated as immutable by default.